losercodes/Jungle-Jack-Server/README.md

-# A Javascript Chatbot uilt with Gemini

-A functional chatbot built with the Gemini AI
+A functionalMIni Ai built with LLM of Chat-gpt,Gemini,Aria,MIstral-7A and B;

-Link to the YouTube video: [Build and deploy your own ChatBot with Gemini (Complete Tutorial)🚀](https://youtu.be/1AJbhLBBPHU)